-Since my book, Inviting the Queen: An Emerging Archetype for Women at Midlife, has just been published this seems like a good time to write a blog about archetypes and illustrate the three traditional archetypes (before the Queen) attributed to women’s life stages—Maid, Mother, and Crone.
+Since my book, Inviting the Queen: An Emerging Archetype for Women at Midlife, recently published this seems like a good time to write a blog about archetypes and illustrate the three traditional archetypes (before the Queen) attributed to women’s life stages—Maid, Mother, and Crone.
 But first, a brief definition of an archetype:

 What is an archetype?
 In layman’s terms, it is the primal form of an object or quality, the primal role model.
 One of the definitions Wikipedia lists is, “A statement, or pattern of behavior, a prototype upon which others are copied, patterned, or emulated.”